djhaskin987/udr/README.md

 # Supported OSes

-It is intended that the following OSes with their compilers will be supported:
+It is intended that the following OSes with their compilers will be eventually
+supported:

 OS | Compiler on OS
 ---|---------------